 Foliar feeding is a highly effective way to supply nutrients to plants.
 This is done by spraying soluble minerals as a fine mist on the leaves.
 With foliar feeding, nutrients are absorbed more effectively than with soil-administered fertilizing.
-Studies show between 8 and 20 times more absorption – avoiding problems sometimes encountered with root absorption like compaction of the soil, nutrient tie-ups, and leaching of nutrients.
-It is the best way to get the result and here’s how it works.
+Studies show that foliar feeding results in 8 to 20 times more absorption, avoiding problems sometimes encountered with root absorption.
+Relying solely on fertilizing the soil can still be inhibited by compaction of the soil, nutrient tie-ups, or even leaching of nutrients.

-Nutrients are absorbed by the stomata.
+Nutrients are absorbed by the plant’s stomata.
 Stomata are openings in the leaves, almost like sweat glands in human skin.
-Stomata are also present on the stalks and stem of the plant and can absorb nutrients even in the dormant winter season when leaves have fallen off.
+Stomata are also present on the stalks and stem of the plant, and they can absorb nutrients even in the dormant winter season when leaves have fallen off.

-Shin Nong PRO ORGANIC spray contains 17 different natural minerals that are essential nutrients for the plant.
+Shin Nong PRO ORGANIC foliar feeding spray contains 17 different natural minerals, all of which are essential nutrients for the plant.
 These specially formulated soluble minerals can maximize microorganism activities.
-It also strengthens the basic fertility functions.
-It encourages fruit formation, relieves plant stress when there is an insect or weather-related stress, prevents leaching of minerals during rain and helps with increased resistance to insects and diseases by increasing the Brix* count.
+It also strengthens the basic fertility functions, and encourages fruit formation.
+Our formula relieves plant stress when there is an insect or weather-related stress, prevents leaching of minerals during rain and helps with increased resistance to insects and diseases by increasing the Brix* count.

-For the best result, please keep these in mind.
+For the best results, please keep these in mind.

 - Foliar feeding should be done in the early morning or late evening, and in temperatures below 75°F (24°C), since heat causes leaves’ pores (stomata) to close.

 - Clones and plants in the vegetative stage will greatly benefit from foliar feeding.
-Since clones have no roots, they will extremely benefit from foliar sprays as it will aid the rooting process.
+Since clones have no roots, the foliar sprays will extremely benefit the rooting process.

 - It is recommended to avoid using foliar sprays during the flowering stage.
 Spraying flowers will increase their chance of developing mold or mildew.
 If you need to spray during the flowering stage, it is important to keep the lights off/temperature down and to keep an eye on your flowers.